Deep Amazon Kayak Tour

 Private tours are also available at the higher rate of $1850 per person (minimum 2 people).

-Activities: Kayaking on the Tiputini River and the flooded forest of Amarun – cocha Lagoon, Visiting the Yasuni National Park, Animals clay lick (Saladero), Hiking, Visiting the native Kichwa communities, Piranha fishing, Wildlife spotting, night hikes.
+- Activities: Kayaking on tiputini River, Anacanda lagoon, Visiting the Yasuni National Park, Animals clay lick (Saladero), Hiking, Visiting the native Kichwa communities, Piranha fishing, Wildlife spotting, Night hikes

-Accommodations based in double occupancy: 4 nights in comfortable camping in Yasuni National Park
+- Accommodation based in double occupancy: 4 nights in comfortable camping in Yasuni National Park.

-Transportation: Comfortable land transportation, motorized canoe, dugout canoe, kayak.
+- Transportation: private and comfortable land transportation, motorized canoe, dugout canoe, kayak

-Gear: Expedition and inflatable kayaks, paddles, dry bags, life jackets, dugout canoe with outboard motor, rubber boots, Eureka and Coleman tents, air mattresses, blankets.
+- Gear: Expedition and inflatable kayaks, paddles, dry bags, life jackets, dugout canoe with outboard motor, rubber boots, Eureka tents, air mattresses, bathroom tent, portable toilet, social kitchen.

-- My Own Room & Tent supplement International flights
+- My Own Room supplement - estimated budget USD $310

 - Travel insurance (mandatory)